abhishekyana/Prankulator/README.md

 # Prankulator
-Prankulator, Just for fun not serious; inpired from @someone
+Prankulator, Just for fun not serious; inpired from Aclutoer